 9. Stay hydrated and get enough sleep.

+6. How is obesity diagnosed?
 Obesity is diagnosed through methods such as BMI calculation, waist circumference measurement, body composition analysis, medical history review, physical examination, blood tests, assessment of health risks, and patient self-report.
 Healthcare providers use a combination of these factors to determine an individual's obesity status and associated health risks.

+7. What is the best test for obesity?
 There's no single best test for obesity.
 Diagnosis usually involves a combination of methods: BMI calculation, waist circumference measurement, body composition analysis, medical history, physical exam, blood tests, health risk assessment, and patient self-report.
 The choice depends on the individual's situation and available resources.

+8. What age does obesity start?
 Obesity can start at any age, including childhood.
 Early years are crucial for establishing healthy habits.
 Childhood obesity is a concern due to its long-term health impact.
 Obesity can also develop in adulthood due to lifestyle changes and other factors.
 Promoting healthy habits early and throughout life is important.

+9. WHO guidelines for obesity?
 The WHO recommends promoting healthy diets, regular physical activity, preventing childhood obesity, using a combination of approaches for obesity treatment, policy interventions like food labeling and taxation, creating supportive environments in schools and communities, and monitoring obesity trends and research.

+10. Is obesity a chronic disease?
 Yes, obesity is considered a chronic disease due to its ongoing nature and its impact on health, often requiring long-term management and treatment.